A Chapter of the Colorado Archaeological Society

 Our Colorado Archaeological Society’s chapter’s Community Outreach/Education program brings awareness of the importance of archaeology, history, and preservation to the Pikes Peak Region’s community through informal educational programs.
 When possible, we host programs in May to support, promote, and celebrate Colorado’s Archaeology and Historic Preservation Month.

 Are you interested in an archaeological or historical program for your group?
-If so, please visit our “Contact” page and complete the form.
+If so, please visit our “Contact” page.
 Be sure to provide helpful information such as your group’s name, age range, event date, and your complete contact information.
 Our Community Outreach Chair will respond to your inquiry.